MicrosoftDocs/customer-insights/ci-docs/data/diagnostics.md

 - A valid resource on Azure that follows the [destination requirements](/azure/azure-monitor/platform/diagnostic-settings#destination-requirements) for Azure Storage, Azure Event Hub, or Azure Log Analytics.
 - [Contributor and User Access Administrator role](/azure/role-based-access-control/role-assignments-portal) on the destination resource on Azure.
 The resource can be an Azure Data Lake Storage account, an Azure Event Hub, or an Azure Log Analytics workspace.
 This permission is necessary while configuring diagnostic settings, but it can be changed after successful setup.
 - At least the **Reader** role on the resource group the resource belongs to.
-- Authorization to perform the **Microsoft.Insights/register/action** on the Azure subscription the resource belongs to.
-For instance, the [Monitoring Contributor](/azure/role-based-access-control/built-in-roles/monitor#monitoring-contributor) role includes this action.
+- Permission to perform the **Microsoft.Insights/register/action** on the Azure subscription the resource belongs to.
+For example, the [Monitoring Contributor](/azure/role-based-access-control/built-in-roles/monitor#monitoring-contributor) role includes this action.

 ### Set up diagnostics with Azure Monitor